Goal of education

 - understanding of the structural design, constructional and engineering problems associated with building design

-- adequate knowledge of physical problems, technologies and of the function of buildings so as to provide them with internal conditions of comfort and protection against the climate
+- adequate knowledge of physical problems, technologies and of the function of buildings so as to provide them with internal conditions of comfort and protection against the climate in the framework of sustainable development.

 - the necessary design skills to meet building users’ requirements within the constraints imposed by cost factors and building regulations